-- 1) Entire check of proper functioning of the instrumentation (including instrumental validation and qualification phase at ATC Metrological Lab) and the intake system before a station becomes operational.
+1) Entire check of proper functioning of the instrumentation (including instrumental validation and qualification phase at ATC Metrological Lab) and the intake system before a station becomes operational.
 The AS PI must prepare a full description of the measurement system and protocols, which will be checked by ATC (check list provided by the ATC).
-The ATC is currently studying the feasibility of an initial onsite station audit. - 2) High frequency instrument target gas (also called "Performance target gas") measurements at the station to be able to quickly detect malfunctioning of the instrument, insertion point: Selection valve.
-Concentration ranges for all species at the expected low end of the concentration range (background conditions) for the particular station. - 3) Low frequency instrument target gas (also called "Archive target gas") measurements to be able to quantify system stability over decades, insertion point: Selection valve.
-Concentration ranges for all species above the expected high end of the concentration range for the particular station. - 4) Measurement systems, which have devices such as a sampling pump, drier, buffer volumes, in the inlet line upstream of the analyzer, have to be tested by a target gas measurement, which has an insertion point upstream of these devices.
+The ATC is currently studying the feasibility of an initial onsite station audit.

+2) High frequency instrument target gas (also called "Performance target gas") measurements at the station to be able to quickly detect malfunctioning of the instrument, insertion point: Selection valve.
+Concentration ranges for all species at the expected low end of the concentration range (background conditions) for the particular station.

+3) Low frequency instrument target gas (also called "Archive target gas") measurements to be able to quantify system stability over decades, insertion point: Selection valve.
+Concentration ranges for all species above the expected high end of the concentration range for the particular station.

+4) Measurement systems, which have devices such as filter, sampling pump, drier, buffer volumes, in the inlet line upstream of the analyzer, have to be tested by a target gas measurement, which has an insertion point upstream of these devices.
 The test conditions (e.g. sample flow rate and pressure) have to be comparable to the conditions for the ambient sampling.
 The same target gas has to be measured at the selection valve insertion point as well.
 This test has to be done during maintenance visits at least twice per year.
-The concentrations of this target should be close to background conditions for the respective station. - 5) Regular (at least on weekly basis is highly recommended) data inspection (including calibration and target gas measurements) by stations PIs using ATC Data Products and the ATCQc tool and participation in the Monitoring Station Assembly. - 6) Yearly intake system test, testing the entire sample intake line (all heights).
-Intake system tests may be done by inserting a gas of a known concentration to the inlet, or comparing ambient air concentrations swapping between the sample inlet and the spare line (ideally simultaneously with 2 instruments or in very stable ambient conditions if only one instrument available) or as a leak test. - 7) Regular flask in-situ measurement comparison for Class 1 stations on a weekly basis from the highest sampling height. - 8) Travelling cylinders (also referred to as Round Robins), which are high-pressure cylinders whose concentrations are unknown for the AS PI, to externally check the instruments and the calibration scales (these should be calibrated by WMO-CCL).
+The concentrations of this target should be close to background conditions for the respective station.
+See the last version of the ATC procedure available on the ATC website and ICOS document platform (Alfresco).

+5) Regular (at least on weekly basis is highly recommended) data inspection (including calibration and target gas measurements) by stations PIs using ATC Data Products and the ATCQc tool and participation in the Monitoring Station Assembly.

+6) Yearly intake system test, testing the entire sample intake line (all heights).
+Intake system tests may be done by inserting a gas of a known concentration to the inlet, or comparing ambient air concentrations swapping between the sample inlet and the spare line (ideally simultaneously with 2 instruments or in very stable ambient conditions if only one instrument available) or as a leak test.
+See the last version of the ATC procedure available on the ATC website and ICOS document platform (Alfresco).

+7) Regular flask - in-situ measurement comparison for Class 1 stations on a weekly basis from the highest sampling height.

+8) Travelling cylinders (also referred to as Round Robins), which are high-pressure cylinders whose concentrations are unknown for the AS PI, to externally check the instruments and the calibration scales (these should be calibrated by WMO-CCL).
 This should be carried out as a blind test every 2 years.
 Funding has to be sought for this exercise.